Last Updated on June 3, 2021 by Danny

 Another option is to record a MIDI (Musical Instrument Digital Interface) performance.
-This approach allows the drum performance to record on your computer as MIDI data, though there is no actual sound from the module.
-Instead, you can edit the data after the fact to create the idealized audio performance.
+MIDI recording allows the drum performance to record on your computer as MIDI data, though there is no actual sound from the module.
+Instead, you can edit the track after the fact to create the idealized audio performance.

 When making a MIDI performance, you can edit any sections as you see fit.
 For instance, you can rearrange notes to synch the drums or cymbals with the rest of the performance.
 You can also quantize each note to match the tempo of the track.

-The versatility of MIDI has made it a popular audio production software for many years.
+The versatility of recording MIDI has made it a popular audio production software for many years.
 All you need is a computer, a USB or MIDI-to-USB interface, and audio drum software.
 Some modules only have a MIDI interface, so always check your module’s specification before buying anything.
 You may also use a MIDI drum module to replace the USB or MIDI-to-USB interface.

 After turning on the computer, connect the drum or MIDI drum module using a suitable MIDI cable or USB cable, and launch the drum recording software.
 Next, set up the recording software to map the MIDI notes to the ideal sound.
 This step will vary based on your goals, as well as the software you use.

-When you begin recording, you can view your drums on the software’s MIDI track.
+When you begin recording MIDI, you can view your drums on the software’s track.
 You should see discrete notes that correspond with each strike of the cymbals or the drums.
 Each of your components gets a separate instrument track, so you get incredible flexibility.
 After recording, you can go back and alter the arrangement as necessary.
 You can map any drum sounds, actually any sound, to any of the MIDI tracks.

 Recording a MIDI performance is ideal for several reasons.
 The approach requires minimal effort and is very straightforward.
 There is also no need to mess with mapping.
-If you are satisfied with the quality of the sound, you can record it directly to your computer.
+If you are satisfied with the sound’s quality, you can record it directly to your computer.

 3. Via Software

-Triggering software is your third option when recording electronic drums.
+Triggering software is your third option when recording an electronic drum.
 This approach is more complicated because it involves mapping the trigger notes that correspond to the drum pads and cymbals.
 If both components use the MIDI drum-note standard, you can proceed immediately.

 If you cannot re-map a plug-in, many DAWs have MIDI plug-ins that offer the same capabilities.
 Here, you can transpose the notes one-by-one.
 For instance, Logic offers MIDI transforming and mapping in real-time.
 Simultaneously, the plug-in can adapt from a chord trigger application.